mastrojs/mastrojs.github.io/data/guide/bundling-assets-caching.md

 ## HTTP Streaming

 Caching is great, but sometimes it's not an option – for example when you need the absolute newest data from the database.
-To improve performance in a case like that, you should consider HTTP streaming.
+To improve performance in a case like that, you should consider HTTP streaming, where each chunk of the HTML page is sent from the server as soon as it's ready.
+That way, a user may already see the first row of a big data set in their browser, while the last row hasn't even been read out from the database yet.
 In HTTP/1.1, this was known as "chunked transfer encoding".
 But in HTTP/2 and HTTP/3, streaming is built right into the lower levels of the protocol.

 To support it, all you have to do, is not break it on any level of the stack: from the database driver, to the HTML templates, all the way to your web hosting provider and CDN proxy.
 If there's an `await` or similar anywhere in that chain, which blocks until the whole page is loaded, then it cannot be streamed.